jim-at-jibba/ariake-vim-colors/Readme.md

 # Ariake Vim Color theme

-Ariake dark is a post of the great Atom theme.
+Ariake dark and light is a post of the great Atom theme.
 It is not a direct port but is pretty close.

+Included are iterm and alacritty themes

 ## Installation